est-gonzalezr/uniandes-labs-orchestration-system/README.md

 rabbitmqctl set_parameter federation-upstream-set processing-clusters '[{"upstream": "processing-cluster-1"}, {"upstream": "processing-cluster-2"}]'
 ```

 In the example above we are configuring two processing clusters to be part of the federation upstream set of the global processing engine.
+If you feel that you need to change any variable feel free to do so.

 #### Federation between Scripts and GPC